 A Brief History and Description of the Mt.
-Baker church of Christ, Bellingham, Washington
+Baker church of Christ located at Bellingham, Washington

-The congregation began July 1994 with the first few worship services being conducted at the home of the Gary Bass family.
+The Mount Baker congregation began in July 1994 with the first few worship services being conducted at the home of the Gary Bass family.

 On the 27th of July 1994, the first menís meeting of the congregation was held with the following twenty men present:

 Morris Bass, Terry Haith, David Frahm, Clarence Gardner, Charles Fair, Ed Bass, Ed DeWispelaere, Sam Holden, Tim Beckley, Shane Bass, Rick Holt, Ocran Melton, Walter Humphrey, Gary Bass, Aaron Bass, Jess Bass, W.H.
 McGrew, Matt Holden, Dan Torres, and Loren Parker.

 During our existence as a congregation, the members have shown their dedication to the truth as revealed in the Holy Scriptures by conducting numerous Gospel meetings.
 These meetings have given our non-Christian family, friends, and neighborís the opportunity to hear Godís truth proclaimed by highly motivated and capable Gospel preachers.

 The lessons we have heard taught during these special times have also been of great benefit to the members at Mt.
 Baker, edifying and strengthening us both in love for one another and in sound doctrine.